IDinsight/ask-a-question/docs/blog/posts/multilingual-support.md

 # Namaste Multilingual support

 We are excited to announce a significant enhancement to our web application: _multilingual content management_.
 This update sets stone to one of our key features which is to enable multlilingual model support.
 This update will make managing contents in different languages easier.
+We are excited to announce a significant enhancement to our web application: _multilingual content management_.
+You can now add different language versions for each of your content pieces.
 <!-- more -->

 ## What's new?